Link to Other

 In addition, they are the ones involved and deserve to have a chance to either redress the problem or explain to you why they do what they are doing.

 If, for some reason, interaction does NOT resolve the problem for you then you are free to escalate your issues up the chain.
-Next stop would be the Visual and Performing Arts Department Chair and then the Arts and Humanities School Dean.
-But if you have not made a good faith effort to resolve this with the instructor your case will be considerably weakened.
+Next stop would be the Visual and Performing Arts Department Chair and then the Arts and Humanities School Dean (the names of the current holders of these positions are in the syllabus).
+But if you have not made a good faith effort to resolve this with the instructor you will be sent back to try to do so.

 NOTE: